The Iowa fiasco rings the death knell of a failed 50-year experiment

 WARREN: No, that is what Iowa and New Hampshire are all about.

 GOODMAN: But let me just ask.
-They're two of the whitest states in the country, and then we move to South Carolina with a very significant population of people of color, and it means the candidates spend so much of their time catering to those first two states.
+They're two of the whitest states in the country, and then we move to South Carolina with a very significant population of people of colour, and it means the candidates spend so much of their time catering to those first two states.
 Overall, do you think that should change?

 WARREN: Look, I'm just a player in the game on this one.